Skip to Content

 The key things to practice using or read the instructions thoroughly before baby arrives are:

-• Pram.
-Figure out how to collapse and unfold the pram because every product is slightly different.
+• Stroller.
+Figure out how to collapse and unfold the stroller because every product is slightly different.
 Also practice getting it in and out of the car boot too.
 Allocate a space for it in your home where you can leave it when it’s not in use – some people like to leave it in the hallway, I used to leave mine in the garage.

 • Car seat.
 These can be really easy to use, but there’s normally a knack to getting them in and out of the car.
 Some car seats need to be secured with the seatbelt and others are permanently fixed to the car using what’s called ISOFIX points (the car seat clips to hooks in the car).
 My personal favourite car seat for newborns is where you have a separate base that fixes to the car with ISOFIX points, and you simply clip the car seat into this base.
 It means that if baby has nodded off in the car you can simply lift the whole car seat out of the car and bring baby inside without having to lift them out and disturb them.
 It can make it easier to move your baby indoors without waking them from a nap.